 Joint Passenger Ticketing Committee (TKTcom)

-E-ticketing Legal Notices
+About E-ticketing Legal Notices

 The liability of airlines towards passengers in cases of incidents and accidents are defined in the "Conditions of contract and other important information".
 This document details passenger rights with regard to death or bodily injury, loss of or damage to baggage, and for delay.
 It also defines passenger rights and obligations for denied boarding, check-in times, baggage and the transport of dangerous goods.